micmejia/bible-dump/AMPC/Genesis/Gen 10.md

 This is the history of the generations (descendants) of the sons of Noah, Shem, Ham, and Japheth.
-The sons born to them after the flood _were_:
+The sons born to them after the flood were: